mkudija/mkudija.github.io/notes/_md/The Case for a Lectionary Bible.md

 [^ls2]: "The liturgy, likewise, proclaims the scriptures even as it interprets and actualizes them." (*[[~Letter and Spirit|Letter and Spirit]], 34*)
 #### Design of the Lectionary Bible

 I first looked for an existing lectionary Bible, and the closest design I have been able to find is the *[[~Whirl Lectionary NRSV Bible|Whirl Lectionary NRSV Bible]]*.
 This Bible is designed for the third through sixth grade Whirl Sunday school curriculum and published by Sparkhouse, a ministry of the Evangelical Lutheran Church in America.
-Every reading in the [Revised Common Lectionary](https://en.wikipedia.org/wiki/Revised_Common_Lectionary), a version of the Vatican II lectionary adapted by many Protestant denominations, is highlighted in this Bible using different colors corresponding to the liturgical season.
+Every reading in the [Revised Common Lectionary](https://en.wikipedia.org/wiki/Revised_Common_Lectionary), a version of the Vatican II Lectionary adapted by many Protestant denominations, is highlighted in this Bible using different colors corresponding to the liturgical season.
 Up to two different overlapping readings can be annotated with this design by applying a gradient to the background shading, as in John 16:12-15 in the photo.

-Despite its shortcomings—in addition to not being the Catholic lectionary, it is by no means a portable or sturdy Bible you would regularly bring to Mass—this Bible was helpful for thinking through the design of a Lectionary Bible.
+Despite its shortcomings—in addition to not being the Catholic Lectionary, it is by no means a portable or sturdy Bible you would regularly bring to Mass—this Bible was helpful for thinking through the design of a Lectionary Bible, and I prefer the shading of the text if it could be designed in a way to accommodate the full Lectionary.

 <img src="https://github.com/mkudija/img/blob/main/2025-03-05_lectionary-Bible/whirl-5.png?raw=true" width="100%">
 <center><strong>Whirl Lectionary NRSV Bible</strong>: The Revised Common Lectionary is highlighted using different colors corresponding to the liturgical season.</center>